ppy/osu-wiki/news/2025/2025-11-29-osu-world-cup-2025-quarterfinals-recap.md

 ![](/wiki/shared/news/2025-11-29-osu-world-cup-2025-quarterfinals-recap/mappool.png)

 This week's pool was a mix of the usual and very unusual.
-Maps such as [Taeyang's Remote Control](https://osu.ppy.sh/beatmapsets/351630#osu/774965) and [mizto's Prismatix](https://osu.ppy.sh/beatmapsets/2294086#osu/4898892), mainstays in the top plays of many, contrasted with extremely technical or gimmicky maps such as [Pencilina](https://osu.ppy.sh/beatmapsets/755651#osu/1590460) or [Haiboku no Altra Vita](https://osu.ppy.sh/beatmapsets/2412331#osu/5297696), the former a slider aim and precision pick in Hard Rock, the latter a Free Mod tech offering and a familiar map to those who kept up with Locus earlier in the year, having placed second in that contest.
+Maps such as [Taeyang's map of *Remote Control*](https://osu.ppy.sh/beatmapsets/351630#osu/774965) and [mizto's map of *Prismatix*](https://osu.ppy.sh/beatmapsets/2294086#osu/4898892), mainstays in the top plays of many, contrasted with extremely technical or gimmicky maps such as [Pencilina](https://osu.ppy.sh/beatmapsets/755651#osu/1590460) or [Haiboku no Altra Vita](https://osu.ppy.sh/beatmapsets/2412331#osu/5297696), the former a slider aim and precision pick in Hard Rock, the latter a Free Mod tech offering and a familiar map to those who kept up with [Locus](/wiki/Contests/Locus/2025) earlier in the year, having placed second in that contest.

-On the side of customs, a popular pick this week was [Rtyzen's Suminagashi](https://osu.ppy.sh/beatmapsets/2465435#osu/5396931), a CS5 AR8 pick in freemod on the shorter side, which ended up seeing plenty of extra Hard Rock mods by teams.
+On the side of customs, a popular pick this week was [Rtyzen's Suminagashi](https://osu.ppy.sh/beatmapsets/2465435#osu/5396931), a CS 5 AR 8 Free Mod pick on the shorter side, which ended up seeing plenty of extra Hard Rock mods by teams.
 [ULTRA RENDA](https://osu.ppy.sh/beatmapsets/2465421#osu/5396886), a reading-intensive nomod offering, and [Haunted Dance](https://osu.ppy.sh/beatmapsets/2465285#osu/5396555), a Hard Rock all-around challenge, were also hotly contested this week.
-[Previous CWC original Side by Side](https://osu.ppy.sh/beatmapsets/2465424#osu/5396889) and [China LAN original On Seeking U](https://osu.ppy.sh/beatmapsets/2409840#osu/5232210) also blessed this week's pool with their presence.
+[Previous CWC original *Side by Side*](https://osu.ppy.sh/beatmapsets/2465424#osu/5396889) and [China LAN original *On Seeking U*](https://osu.ppy.sh/beatmapsets/2409840#osu/5232210) also blessed this week's pool with their presence.

 ---